Customer service chatbots are growing in popularity across all industries.

 Ebay

-Ebay’s shopbot is another example of a virtual shopping assistant.
+Ebay’s Shopbot is another example of an ecommerce virtual assistant.

 With billions of listings posted on the site every day, the bot is designed to simplify the shopping experience.